New Clients (excluding sports massage only) – £50

 This is a more common treatment for clients who have some tension or muscular aches from exercise/daily activities but no sign of injury or pain.

-A maintenance massage will consist mostly of Deep Tissue Massage techniques.
+A maintenance massage will consist mostly of Deep Tissue Massage techniques but can include other modalities such as Cupping.

 6 week course

-To make these more affordable, I offer a package for one 60 minute massage per week for 6 weeks for £200.
-This is a saving of £52.
+To make these more affordable, I offer a package of 6 x 60 minute treatments for £216.
+This is a saving of 20%.

 Sports massage is a form of massage which is used by athletes, recreational exercisers and the general public, to help prevent and treat musculoskeletal injuries.